Riesz transform on exterior Lipschitz domains and applications: Main results

 (ii) If $\Omega$ is $C^1$, then the conclusion of $(i)$ holds for $\epsilon=\infty$. \end{theorem} In the above two results, the index $3+\epsilon$ when $n\ge 3$, $4+\epsilon$ when $n=2$, coming from the effect of Lipschitz boundary, is sharp already for Dirichlet and Neumann Laplacians $\Delta_D, \Delta_N$; see \cite{jk95,mm01}.
 The restriction of $p<p_\LV$ is also necessary as previously explained.
-For the particular case $\LV=\Delta$, the above two Theorems confirm that the results conjectured in \cite{hs09} hold on $C^1$ domains, where the smoothness condition $C^1$ cannot be weakened.
+For the particular case $\LV=\Delta$, the above two Theorems confirm that the results conjectured in \cite{hs09} hold on $C^1$ domains. { Note that to ensure the $L^p$-boundednss of $\nabla \LV_N^{-1/2}$ for all $p\in (1,\infty)$, the smoothness condition $C^1$ cannot be weakened to Lipschitz continuity (see \cite[Section 12]{fmm98})}.

 From our previous work \cite{jl20} that, we know that one can take $p_\LV=\infty$ if $A\in VMO(\rn)$ satisfies